tokariworks/.github/profile/README.md

   ## Who We Are 私たちは誰ですか

-  _"We are not a studio.
-We are a structure for stories."_

   **Tokari Works** is an interdisciplinary team based, focused on the development of visual novels and the tools that power them.

   We operate at the intersection of **software engineering**, **narrative systems**, and **aesthetic design**, crafting visual experiences that balance **technical depth** with **emotional intent**.